 In the meantime, bile acid testing seems to be the most effective way of assessing stillbirth risk in ICP, and ICP Support will continue to urge all hospitals to provide frequent testing with results that come back quickly.
 We will also work hard to continue to raise money to fund research.

-If you have been affected by anything I have written please do email me (email@example.com) or ring our supportline.
+If you have been affected by anything written here please do email (email@example.com) or ring our supportline.